dankrasno/Books/README.md

 - Originals (5/8)

 # On Deck (Learning)
+- Ego is the Enemy
+- "GRIT" (Angela Duckworth)
+- "So good they can't ignore you"
+- King, Warrior, Magician, Lover: Rediscovering the Archetypes of the Mature Masculine
 - The Personal MBA: Master the Art of Business
 - The King Within
 - Analysis of Financial Time Series (Tsay)